coinicles-project/coinicles-core/README.md

     make debug-static-win32
     ```

-* The resulting executables can be found in `build/<MinGW version>/<loki version>/debug/bin`
+* The resulting executables can be found in `build/<MinGW version>/<coinicle version>/debug/bin`

 ### On FreeBSD:

 The project can be built from scratch by following instructions for Linux above(but use `gmake` instead of `make`).
-If you are running loki in a jail you need to add the flag: `allow.sysvipc=1` to your jail configuration, otherwise lmdb will throw the error message: `Failed to open lmdb environment: Function not implemented`.
+If you are running coinicle in a jail you need to add the flag: `allow.sysvipc=1` to your jail configuration, otherwise lmdb will throw the error message: `Failed to open lmdb environment: Function not implemented`.

-We expect to add Loki into the ports tree in the near future, which will aid in managing installations using ports or packages.
+We expect to add Coinicle into the ports tree in the near future, which will aid in managing installations using ports or packages.

 ### On OpenBSD: